A Newcomer’s Look at Cusco: Top Sites, Tips & Local Insights

 • Chicha (an alcoholic drink made from corn).
 (Andean / Inca beer)

-Shopping: Many hand-made textiles do found here; popular buys are alpaca, llama, or high-quality vicuna wool fabrics.
-There are also beautiful ceramic works and gold and silver jewelry on sale.
+Shopping: Many hand-made textiles can be found here, with popular buys including alpaca, llama, and high-quality vicuna wool.
+There are also beautiful ceramic pieces and gold and silver jewelry available for sale.

 Craft Markets: